Skip to Content

 You see the front porch rug and other Porch Decor at Shop My Front Porch.

-For this example, we purchased two 8″ by 8′ shiplap boards and cut to length using a miter saw.
-This sign needed to be 60″ long so therefore, we cut the excess wood into narrow strips using a table saw.
-These were the perfect size to attach the two boards together from the backside.
+This home address sign needs to be 60″ long and 15 inches tall.
+Therefore, we cut the excess wood into narrow strips using a table saw.
+These scrap pieces are the perfect size to attach the two long boards together from the backside creating the correct height for the sign.

-Next, turn the two boards with the backside upward and attach your wood strips with screws to hold the boards together.
 Be sure to use screws that are the proper length to avoid the screw coming through the front of the sign.

 Add wooden strips to back of boards to attach together

 The first step to aging your new wood house address sign is to add some dings and dents to the wood.
-This can be achieved with various tools including hammers, screw drivers, chains, nails, screws, etc. Anything that you can beat the boards with.

 Begin by placing your sign right side up on a solid surface and begin hammering away.
 This is also a great stress reliever.
 LOL.

-After you finish with the distressing, you will want to whitewash your new wooden sign.
 In order to achieve an aged appearance, you will need to stain the wood before applying the whitewash.
 This will require a gray penetrating stain and your choice of white paint.
-See complete details on How to Whitewash Wood.

 For the address sign, I used this Classic Gray Minwax Stain and White Chalk Paint.